SAP-archive/cloud-s4-sdk-book/docs/pages/source-code.md

 ]
 ```

-To run the integration tests, add your API key also in the file `MachineLearningServletsTest.java` at the specified place.
+To run the integration tests, define a new environment variable `ML_API_KEY` with your API key as value so that it is picked up when running the`MachineLearningServletsTest.java`.

 ### 17_2_blockchain
 To run the application including the Blockchain integration on Cloud Foundry, you need to supply the environment variable `BLACKLIST_CHAINCODE_ID`.